nevets10-the-odin-project/project-flickr-api/README.md

 ## Post-project Review

 I ended up doing my own thing since Flickr requires a pro account to access their API.
-The Giphy API is used in one of the JavaScript path lessons, so I decided to basically set up the same thing in Rails.
+The Giphy API is used in one of the JavaScript path lessons, so I decided to basically set up the same thing in Rails.# project-flickr-api